Read This First

 Prompt 3: Provide a clear way a steppingstone fallacy can be exposed and dismissed.

-The section turns on Exposing and Dismissing the Steppingstone Fallacy, Contextualize Each Authority’s Full Position, and Reassert the Ignored Context.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Exposing and Dismissing the Steppingstone Fallacy, Contextualize Each Authority’s Full Position, and Reassert the Ignored Context in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Exposing and Dismissing the Steppingstone Fallacy distinct from Contextualize Each Authority’s Full Position.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Exposing and Dismissing the Steppingstone Fallacy distinct from Contextualize Each Authority’s Full Position.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Argument